wacdev/async-exit-hook/readme.md

 > Run some code when the process exits

 The `process.on('exit')` event doesn't catch all the ways a process can exit.
+This module catches:
+* process SIGINT, SIGTERM and SIGHUP signals
+* process beforeExit and exit events
+* PM2 clustering process shutdown message ([PM2 graceful reload]()

+Useful for cleaning up.
 You can also include async handlers.

-Useful for cleaning up.

 Forked from [exit-hook](https://npmjs.com/package/exit-hook) Supports pm2 cluster mode.